 The role of the Alderman & Company® Advisory Board is to provide high level strategic guidance to the firm.
 Our Advisory Board members are highly respected individuals who each served in senior leadership roles in the aerospace and defense industry during their careers.
 Through the collective insights of these esteemed leaders, we hope to learn how to continually refine our business practices and expand our skill sets, to better serve our clients.

 Prior to his recent retirement, Mr. Gould served as a senior executive in the aviation industry during a career of more than 30 years.
 Mr. Gould started his career in aviation in the Electrical business unit of Boeing in 1988.
 After 12 years at Boeing, Mr. Gould went on to become the CEO of Piper Aircraft and then President of the Bendix/King division of Honeywell.
 Mr. Gould actively serving on the boards of directors of a number of companies in the aviation industry, including Peregrine Avionics, an engineering firm specializing in avionics integration and installation certification.
 Prior to his career in aviation, Mr. Gould was an attorney with McCuthen Black Vergler & Shea.
-Mr. Gould holds the following post graduate degrees: JD University of Southern California, MS Stamford University and MBA Harvard Business School.
 Mr. Gould has over 1,000 hours as a private pilot, with instrument and complex ratings.
+Mr. Gould earned the following post graduate degrees: JD University of Southern California, MS Stanford University and MBA from Harvard.